Concrete driveways cost around $4,000. However, some homeowners pay as little as $3,200 — or as much as $5,250-$15,000.

 If your house and garage sits on top of a hill, additional costs will be incurred as the driveway will need to be installed in sections and held in place with rebar.
 If the slope is too severe, the site may need to be re-graded, which means the price of your home improvement project will increase.

 Your contractor should be able to gauge the severity of the slope and incremental cost when they provide you with an estimate.

-Because concrete is a porous material, concrete dyes can penetrate its pores and color it to mimic the house color, stone or clay – unlike gravel or asphalt paving.
-Textures can also be stamped, which generally raises prices for the driveway by $12 to $18 per square foot.
+Because concrete is a porous material, concrete dyes can penetrate its pores and color it to mimic the house color, stone or clay — unlike gravel or asphalt paving.
+Textures can also be stamped, which generally raises the cost of your concrete driveway by $12-$18 per square foot.